 - refills your body with minerals in order to be able to absorb water

-As you have probably seen, most of the runners are using running gels, that contain quick sugars which are the most favorite fuel for your body.
+As you have probably seen, most runners are using running gels, that contain quick sugars which are the favorite fuel for your body.
 While this is definitely an option, be prepared to experiment a lot as it takes time to find the gel that works for you.
-Also, be prepared that gels cost some money – the brand I used ranged from 25-30$ per 24 piece package and these are the cheaper ones (but good ones).
+Also, be prepared that gels cost some money – the brand I used ranged from 25-30$ per 24-piece package and these are the cheaper ones (but good ones).